 The University of Vermont Registrar's office determines residency for tuition purposes.
 You can review their requirements and get an application on their web page or by calling them at 802.656.8515.
 Forms must be printed, completed and mailed directly to the Register's Office at the address provided.
 Please submit your Vermont Residency Application between January 1 and April 1 of the year you plan to matriculate.
-Once completed, they will notify us of your in-state or out-of-state status.

 The Larner College of Medicine welcomes applications from non-Vermont residents.
-However, we can only accept applications from U.S. citizens, permanent residents, students with DACA status, refugees or asylees.
+We only consider applications from U.S. citizens, U.S. permanent residents, students with DACA status, refugees or asylees.
 Canadian citizens may apply if they have either U.S. permanent residency or dual citizenship.
 DACA students are not eligible for traditional U.S. educational funding--including federal loans and, therefore, accepted DACA students must be prepared to absorb the cost of medical education.
 The UVM Larner College of Medicine does not provide any full-tuition scholarship or institutional loans to cover the full cost of attendance.